nicojourdain/nicojourdain.github.io/publications.md

 ## Submitted papers

+81. Kostov, Y., Holland, P. R., Hogan, K. A., Smith, J. A., **Jourdain, N. C.**, Mathiot, P., Olivé Abelló, A., Fleming, A. H. and Meijers, A. J. S. (2025).
+Modelled dynamics of floating and grounded icebergs, with application to the Amundsen Sea. _Submitted to The Cryosphere_.

 80. Berthet, S., Piret, J., Voldoire, A., **Jourdain, N. C.**, Penduff, T. (2025).
 Disentangling Antarctic meltwater-induced changes from ocean internal variability. _Submitted to Journal of Geophysical Research - Oceans_.

 79. Olivé Abelló, A., Mathiot, P., **Jourdain, N. C.**, Kostov, Y., Holland, P. R., Gascoin, S., Rousset, C. (2025).
 Iceberg grounding enhances the release of freshwater on the Antarctic continental shelf. _Submitted to Journal of Geophysical Research - Oceans_.